 City of Pittsburgh Employee Commuter Survey

 With about one in every hundred drivers, bikers, bussers or walkers reporting to a City facility for work each morning; changing how City Employees get around can have a real impact on local air quality, employee health and potentially improve not only the daily commute of Pittsburgh employees but all city residents.

-To help the City evaluate its options, the Office of Innovation and Performance has teamed up with City Fit to conduct the first employee commuter survey in years.
+To help the City evaluate its options, the Department of Innovation & Performance has teamed up with City Fit to conduct the first employee commuter survey in years.
 Throughout the month of October, City of Pittsburgh employees can offer their input by completing the online Commuter Survey.
 Employee Responses will be used to evaluate gaps in services, such as bus routes; identify opportunities for parking, carpooling and bus discounts, and pinpoint incentive possibilities such as tax rebates for bikers, charging station locations for hybrids and priority parking for carpools.